 Remember, if you are in good health and Lyme Disease is diagnosed early you have an excellent prognosis of overcoming the disease after a few weeks of antibiotics.
 Contacting your doctor as soon as any symptoms appear is your best course of action in overcoming any worry and getting rid of the disease.

 Give us a call to call to sign up for your Central MA summer-long mosquito and tick protection.
-Our perimeter spray provides a shield around your yard eliminating ticks within your yard.
+Our perimeter treatment provides a shield around your yard eliminating ticks within your yard.
 We also have a tick tube program eliminating ticks where they breed and grow.